isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ----------------------

-By default, DHCPv6 option 16's ``vendor-class-data`` field is parsed as a set of length-value pairs.
-Same for tuple fields defined in custom options.
+By default, DHCPv6 option 16's ``vendor-class-data`` field is parsed as a set of length-value pairs; the same is true for tuple fields defined in custom options.

 With ``"lenient-option-parsing": true``, if a length ever exceeds the rest of the option's buffer, previous versions of Kea returned a log message ``unable to